-- 5.8 There may be circumstances where the firm is engaged to provide a non-audit service and where that service and its scope are determined by an entity which is not audited by the firm.
-However, an entity relevant to an engagement may gain some benefit from that non-audit service41.
+There may be circumstances where the firm is engaged to provide a non-audit service and where that service and its scope are determined by an entity which is not audited by the firm.
+However, an entity relevant to an engagement may gain some benefit from that non-audit service.
 In some circumstances, there may be no threat to the integrity, objectivity and independence of the firm and covered persons at the time of appointment.
-However, the firm considers how the non-audit service may be expected to develop, whether there are any threats that the firm may be subject to if additional relevant parties which are entities relevant to an engagement, are identified, and whether any safeguards need to be put in place. - 5.9 The firm shall require others within the firm, when considering whether to provide a non-audit service to an entity relevant to an engagement or to any of its affiliates, to communicate details of the proposed non-audit service to the engagement partner who considers the implications for the integrity,
+However, the firm considers how the non-audit service may be expected to develop, whether there are any threats that the firm may be subject to if additional relevant parties which are entities relevant to an engagement, are identified, and whether any safeguards need to be put in place.

-39 This does not include accounting services.
+&lt;sup>44 This does not include accounting services.